Tingling Joints: Causes and Possible Treatments

 Between the bones that make up the joint, there is a flexible, elastic tissue: joint cartilage.
 Cartilage prevents friction between the bones, acting like a buffer or cushion.

 The joint is surrounded by a “joint capsule” that supports the whole system.
-It, in turn, is supported by ligaments that keep your joints from being easily damaged.
+In turn, ligaments that keep your joints from being becoming damages support that system.

 Why do I have tingling joints?